What is Docker

 - System tools

 - System libraries

-Images become containers when they are run on a Docker engine.
+Images are becoming docker containers when they are run on a Docker engine.
 So basically, images contain all the information and settings to create a docker container, which contains all you need to start your development and testing.

 Creating an image